-Members must comply with the provisions of the code (LGA 2002, schedule 7, cl.
-15(4)).
-Any member, or the Chief Executive, who believes that the Code has been breached by the behaviour of a member may make a complaint to that effect.
+Members must comply with the provisions of this Code (LGA 2002, schedule 5, s.
+14(4)).
+Any member, or the chief executive, who believes that the Code has been breached by the behaviour of a member, may make a complaint to that effect.
 All complaints will be considered in a manner that is consistent with the following principles.

-12.1 Principles
+12.1 Principles:

-The following principles will guide any processes for investigating and determining whether or not a breach under the code has occurred:
+The following principles will guide any processes for investigating and determining whether or not a breach under this Code has occurred:

-- That the approach for investigating and assessing a complaint will be proportionate to the apparent seriousness of the alleged breach; - That the processes of complaint, investigation, advice and decision-making will be kept separate as appropriate to the nature and complexity of the alleged breach; and - That the concepts of natural justice and fairness will apply in the determination of any complaints made under the Code.
-This includes, conditional on the nature of an alleged breach, directly affected parties: - Have a right to know that an investigation process is underway; - Are given due notice and are provided with an opportunity to be heard; - Have confidence that any hearing will be impartial; - Have a right to seek appropriate advice and be represented; and - Have their privacy respected.
+- that the approach for investigating and assessing a complaint will be proportionate to the apparent seriousness of the breach complained about; - that the roles of complaint, investigation, advice and decision-making will be kept separate as appropriate to the nature and complexity of the alleged breach; and - that the concepts of natural justice and fairness will apply in the determination of any complaints made under this Code.
+This requires, conditional on the nature of an alleged breach, that affected parties: - o have a right to know that an investigation process is underway; - o are given due notice and are provided with an opportunity to be heard; - o have a right to seek appropriate advice and be represented; and - have their privacy respected.